top of page

 -

-How many treatments will I need?The number of treatments you will need depends on the severity and nature of your condition, whether it is an acute or chronic injury.
-Every individual heals at a different pace, and our goal is to not only treat your symptoms but also to find the root cause and provide holistic care.
+How many osteopathy treatments will I need?The number of osteopathy treatments you will need depends on the severity and nature of your condition, whether it is an acute or chronic injury.
+Every individual heals at a different pace.
+Our goal is to not only treat your symptoms but also to find the root cause and provide holistic care.
+Typically, acute conditions may require fewer sessions, while chronic issues might need ongoing treatment.

 -

-What if my condition changes over time?It is important to inform your osteopath if your condition improves or worsens between consultations or if there is a change in your medication dosage.
+What should I do if my condition changes over time?If your condition improves or worsens between consultations, or if there is a change in your medication dosage, it is important to inform your osteopath.
+This helps us adjust your treatment plan accordingly.
 Additionally, please arrive early for your first appointment to fill out the initial paperwork.

 -